FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Specified

+* Providing a solid and reliable knowledge base to be referenced and derived
+* Maintaining a single authoritative resource with (hopefully) less cost to update features and to fix potential defects in the relevant designs

 The language shall have a *normative* specification.

+A normative specification can also be the base of *derived* languages to adapt to new domains with some modifications.
+By specifying more requirements parallel of those in the base language, a derived language (sometimes called as a *dialect*) can have more altered requirements to provide more features and guarantees specifically to the target domains.
+Such methodology of drafting specifications of a *family* of languages (or dialects) would only cost a few resources compared to drafting them separately, due to its nature of reusing rules in the base specification by default.

 Otherwise, the design is incomplete *on purpose*.
 This is often true for a language being evoluted.